-- 8.4.1 For further information consult the Criminal Justice Act Arrest Process SOP. - 8.4.2 Any solicitor who wishes access to any person who is in custody should have in their possession an identification card provided by the Law Society of Scotland, which should be exhibited on arrival at the custody centre. - 8.4.3 The 'Law Society Code of Conduct for Criminal Work, Article 4 (Identification of Solicitors)', provides that in the absence of a valid Law Society identification card, the following are acceptable forms of confirmation of identity for solicitors: - A valid Council of the Bar and Law Societies in Europe (CCBE) Lawyer's Professional Identity Card; or - A valid and current practising certificate together with a form of visual identification e.g. valid passport, photo card driving licence. - 8.4.4 Trainee solicitors are not provided with identification cards at present, but they should be afforded access to clients on production of a letter from their firm, confirming their qualifications to make visits and a form of photographic
+- 8.4.1 For further information consult the Criminal Justice (Scotland) Act 2016 (Arrest Process) SOP. - 8.4.2 Any solicitor who wishes access to any person who is in custody should have in their possession an identification card provided by the Law Society of Scotland, which should be exhibited on arrival at the custody centre. - 8.4.3 The 'Law Society Code of Conduct for Criminal Work, Article 4 (Identification of Solicitors)', provides that in the absence of a valid Law Society identification card, the following are acceptable forms of confirmation of identity for solicitors; - A valid Council of the Bar and Law Societies in Europe (CCBE) Lawyer's Professional Identity Card; or - A valid and current practising certificate together with a form of visual identification e.g. valid passport, photo card driving licence. - 8.4.4 Trainee solicitors are not provided with identification cards at present, but they should be afforded access to clients on production of a letter from their firm, confirming their qualifications to make visits and a form of photographic identification.

-- identification.
 Unqualified persons, such as precognition agents and paralegals, will not be allowed to attend meetings with persons in custody. - 8.4.5 In addition, only a solicitor or trainee solicitor who has been instructed by the accused may visit him/her in custody.
 Where the solicitor is instructed by a third party, e.g. the accused's family, it will be the solicitor's responsibility to check with the police that the person in custody has not requested another solicitor or the duty solicitor.
 The solicitor concerned must be specifically identified and/or approved by the accused. - 8.4.6 Solicitors should refrain from giving persons in custody any items other than business cards and legal documents; these should be placed in the custody's property and not given to them within their cell.
 These items must not be capable of being used to self-harm or injure others.
 Staples, paper clips, etc. should not be attached to them when given to the custody.
-Any form of donation, such as cigarettes, newspapers, meals, money, etc. is forbidden. - 8.4.7 Any suspected breach of the Code of Conduct is to be intimated to the custody supervisor who will be responsible for advising the FCI. - 8.4.8 Custody staff escorting solicitors during visits should remain in close proximity at all times during a visit and be able to respond immediately to any issues arising, in order to provide for the safety of the solicitor. - 8.5 Notification of Reasonably Named Person - 8.5.1 For further information consult the Criminal Justice Act Arrest Process SOP. - 8.6 Arrest of a Child - 8.6.1 Definition of a child under Criminal Justice (Scotland) Act 2016 - 8.6.1.1 Child There are many different definitions of a child across legislation.
-In relation to this SOP, The Criminal Justice Act Arrest Policy SOP and the associated Offending by Children SOP, a child is defined as under 18 years of age.
-It is essential, however, to understand that there are different provisions and associated duties for different age groups of children.
-In broad terms they can be broken down into two categories as follows: - Those aged under 16 years of age and those under 18 who are subject to Compulsory Measures of Supervision under Section 199 of the Children's Hearing (Scotland) Act 2011 (hereafter referred to as under supervision). - Those aged 16 or 17 years of age who are not under Supervision. - 8.6.1.2 For further information consult the Criminal Justice Act Arrest Process SOP for Criminal Justice (Scotland) Act 2016 procedures.
+Any form of donation, such as cigarettes, newspapers, meals, money, etc. is forbidden. - 8.4.7 Any suspected breach of the Code of Conduct is to be intimated to the custody supervisor who will be responsible for advising the FCI. - 8.4.8 Custody staff escorting solicitors during visits should remain in close proximity at all times during a visit and be able to respond immediately to any issues arising, in order to provide for the safety of the solicitor.

+8.5 Notification of Reasonably Named Person

+8.5.1 For further information consult the Criminal Justice (Scotland) Act 2016 (Arrest Process) SOP.